Vince Mayle: Pre-draft

 CBS Sports analyst Rob Rang said in November 2014 that he expected Mayle to be picked in the fourth or fifth round of the 2015 NFL draft.
 Rang called him "a pretty spectacular athlete", but felt he ran routes a little sloppily and occasionally lost his focus on the ball.
 But he had excellent speed and acceleration, and good evasion skills.
-In his last collegiate season, he led the FBS with 19 dropped passes, leading to many scouts citing that his inability to hold onto passes was a major concern.
+In his last collegiate season, he led the Football Bowl Subdivision (FBS) with 19 dropped passes, leading to many scouts citing that his inability to hold onto passes was a major concern.

 Cleveland Browns

-Mayle was selected by the Cleveland Browns in the fourth round (123rd overall) of the 2015 NFL Draft.
-He was the highest WSU wide receiver picked in the draft pick since Jason Hill was drafted in the third round in 2007.
+Mayle was selected by the Cleveland Browns in the fourth round (123rd overall) of the 2015 NFL draft.
+He was the highest WSU wide receiver picked in the draft pick since Jason Hill was selected in the third round in 2007.

 The team announced on May 18 that Mayle would have surgery on his right thumb.
 Physicians determined Mayle broke his thumb while playing in the Senior Bowl in January, but that the injury was not properly diagnosed until NFL rookie mini-camp.
 On May 17, 2015, Mayle signed a four-year, $2.76 million rookie contract that also included a $473,152 signing bonus.

 Although he was a fourth round pick and still in his first season, Mayle was one of the Browns' final cuts during training camp on September 5, 2015.
 It was cited that he was cut due to dropping numerous passes throughout training camp.

 Dallas Cowboys

 On September 8, 2015, he was signed by the Dallas Cowboys to their practice squad.
 On October 10, he was promoted to the active roster.
 Three days later he was waived and re-signed to the practice squad.
-On December 30, Mayle signed a 3-year, $1.575 million contract to return to the Dallas Cowboys.
+On December 30, Mayle signed a 3-year, $1.575 million contract to return to the Cowboys.

 On September 3, 2016, he was released by the Cowboys and was signed to the practice squad the next day.
 He was promoted to the active roster on November 16, after tight end Geoff Swaim was lost for the season with an injury.
 He was used on special teams and to contribute as a blocker in the running game from his wide receiver position, but struggled with penalties.
 He was waived on December 29, to make room for offensive lineman Ryan Seymour, who was needed for depth purposes in the last game of the season, in order to rest some of the starters for the postseason play.

 Baltimore Ravens

 On December 30, 2016, Mayle was claimed off waivers by the Baltimore Ravens, to secure his rights for the 2017 season.
 He was declared inactive for the week 17th game.

-In 2017, he was moved to tight end during Organized Team Activities.
+In 2017, he was moved to tight end during organized team activities.
 He was the fourth-string tight end and made the team mainly because of his special teams contributions.

 On September 1, 2018, Mayle was waived by the Ravens.